 The physical resources of the Fire District consist of its fire stations, apparatus and equipment.
 Each year the Physical Resources Committee meets to check on current fiscal year capital projects and plan capital projects for the next five-year period.
 Tasks are assigned to members with interest and expertise in stations, fire apparatus, computers, ambulances, hazardous materials, E.O.D., and numerous other important areas.
-Information is brought forward to the committee and decisions are made based on necessity, cost, time frame and an underlying resolve to improve service delivery to our customers.
-This process has resulted in a well-planned, logical course of direction to maintain, replace and acquire millions of dollars worth of capital items.
+The goal is to provide our personnel with the proper tools and equipment needed to improve service delivery to our customers.
+The Fire District operates four fire stations: